tradevisapp/infrastructure/README.md

    terraform apply
    ```

-## Accessing the Application
+## Accessing the Hello World Application

-After the infrastructure is deployed, you can access the application by navigating to the EC2 instance's public IP address in your web browser:
+After the infrastructure is deployed, you can access the hello world application by navigating to the EC2 instance's public IP address in your web browser:

 ```
 http://<instance-public-ip>